kapost/circuitry/README.md

 `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Improvements

-* Failures: it would be nice to set up a failure queue for requeuing, and perhaps a maximum number of retries before moving to the failure queue.

 ## Contributing

 1. Fork it ( https://github.com/kapost/concord/fork )